 - a pinch of black pepper

-- 1 cup breadcrumbs
+- 2 cups breadcrumbs

-- vegetable oil for frying
+- enough vegetable oil for deep frying the arancini

-Use your hands to shape the risotto into balls, coat them with the egg mixture, then coat in breadcrumbs.
+- Use your hands to shape the risotto into balls, coat them with the egg mixture, then coat in breadcrumbs.

-Refrigerate the balls for at least 30 minutes, then deep-fry.
+- Refrigerate the balls for at least 30 minutes, then deep-fry.

-Serve warm or cold.
+- Serve warm or cold.